Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Experiments

 \section{Experiments}

 We keep the experimental setup as in Section \ref{sec:on_purpose}.
-And as in earlier experiments use single-hidden layer MLPs to parameterise the parameters of the distributions in the generative and recognition models, trained using ADAM \citep{Kingma2015}.
-Again we use $|\v{z}|=5$ for MNIST, $10$ for Fashion-MNIST, $15$ for HAR.
-We describe our model implementation in detail and our data processing in Appendix A.
+And as in earlier experiments, we use small MLPs to parameterise the parameters of the distributions in the generative and recognition models, trained using ADAM \cite{Kingma2015}.
+Again we use $d_z=5$ for MNIST, $d_z=10$ for Fashion-MNIST, and $d_z=15$ for HAR.
+We describe our model implementation and data processing in detail in Appendix C.

 As before, in semi-supervised runs, we keep labels for $20\%$ of the data.
 In the semi-unsupervised learning experiments, we keep 20$\%$ of label data for the first half of classes: $\{0,...,4\}$ for (Fashion-)MNIST, $\{0,1,2\}$ for HAR.
 We then mask out all label information for the $n_{\mathrm{gt}}/2$ remaining classes.